UtrechtUniversity/UU_BSc_Geosciences_Data2/11_Getting_started/GettingStarted.md

 ```

 Now we are going to take a look at the first dataset which contains
 information about the amount of precipitation in the Netherlands.
+We
+tell pandas to parse the date information, and use it as row labels:

 ``` python
 precip = pd.read_csv("../Data/annualPrecipitation.csv", parse_dates=True, index_col=0)
 ```

-In this dataset you will find the annual sum of precipitation for the last
+In this dataset you find the annual sum of precipitation in the last
 century.
-The data is stored in the variable called *precip.* You can
+The data is now stored in the variable *precip.* You can
-explore the *precip.* data by with the following code:
+explore the data by looking at the data within this variable with:

 ``` python
 precip.head()